finanalyst/raku-pod-render/Pod2HTML.md

 The `atom-highlighter` automatically escapes HTML entities, but so does `GenericPod`.
 Consequently, if a different highlighter is used for highlighting when HTML is generated, escaping needs to be turned off within GenericPod for Pod::Code blocks.
 This is the default behaviour.
 If a different behaviour is required, then `no-code-escape` needs to be set to False.

 # Templates
 The default templating system is a hash of Raku closures.
 More about templates can be found in [RenderPod](RenderPod.md).
 Another template engine is Template::Mustache.
-This can be accessed as `use Pod::To::HTML::Mustache`.
+This can be accessed as `use Pod::To::HTML2::Mustache`.
 A minimal default set of templates is provided with the Module.

 Each template can be changed using the `modify-templates` method.
 Be careful when over-riding `head-block` to ensure the css is properly referenced.

 A full set of new templates can be provided to ProcessedPod either by providing a path/filename to the processor method, eg.,

 ```
-use Pod::To::HTML;
+use Pod::To::HTML2;
 my Pod::To::HTML $p .= new;

 $p.templates<path/to/mytemplates.raku>;